Southampton-RSG-Training/industry-skills-agile-training/episodes/24-anatomy-of-an-agile-sprint.md

 **Questions**

 1. What aspects of the Sprint Planning went well?
 2. What important elements were missing or could be improved?
 3. Why is it important to discuss features like messaging and scheduling during Sprint Planning?
 4. How could the Sprint Goal be reframed to focus more on delivering user value?
 5. What would you recommend for the team to do differently in the next Sprint Planning session?

 ::: solution
 **1. What aspects of the Sprint Planning went well?**

 -   Clear Sprint Goal aligned with the Product Goal.
 -   Thoughtful breakdown of Product Backlog items into concrete tasks.
 -   Inclusion of testing and peer reviews highlights focus on quality.
 -   Scrum Master emphasised the Definition of Done, reinforcing standards.
 -   Open discussion of team capacity and challenges with new technologies.

 **2. What important elements were missing or could be improved?**

 -   Messaging and scheduling features were not addressed or prioritised.
 -   Lack of Product Owner clarity on feature prioritisation and roadmap.
 -   No plan to manage risks related to unfamiliar technologies.
 -   Missing discussion on dependencies or backlog refinement status.
 -   No mitigation strategy for uncertainties in capacity estimation.

 **3. Why is it important to discuss features like messaging and scheduling during Sprint Planning?**

 -   They are core features critical to the app’s success and user satisfaction.
 -   Early discussion ensures prioritisation aligns with business goals and stakeholder expectations.
 -   Helps identify dependencies and plan future Sprints effectively.
 -   Avoids last-minute surprises or bottlenecks later in development.

 **4. How could the Sprint Goal be reframed to focus more on delivering user value?**

-- Instead of focusing on features, express the goal in terms of user outcomes, for example:
-  *“Allow dog owners to create profiles and easily find playdate partners nearby to start connecting.”*
+-   Instead of focusing on features, express the goal in terms of user outcomes, for example *“Allow dog owners to create profiles and easily find playdate partners nearby to start connecting.”*
 -   This keeps the team focused on the why, not just the what.

 **5. What would you recommend for the team to do differently in the next Sprint Planning session?**

 -   Collaborate with the Product Owner to clarify backlog priorities and feature timelines.
 -   Include backlog refinement updates to ensure readiness of items.
 -   Plan for risk management and capacity uncertainties, possibly with technical spikes.
 -   Discuss dependencies and integration challenges.
 -   Encourage open communication and adjustment of the Definition of Done if needed.
 :::
 ::::

 ## Daily Scrum Meeting

 The Scrum Team meet each day to inspect progress toward the Sprint Goal, adapt the Sprint Backlog and adjust plans for upcoming work.

-The Daily Scrum isn’t just a status update; it’s a communication booster that helps the team:
+The Daily Scrum isn’t just a status update, it helps the Scrum Team:

 -   See progress toward the Sprint Goal
 -   Surface and solve problems faster